Bates Motel (TV series)

-Bates Motel is an American psychological horror drama television series that aired from March 18, 2013, to April 24, 2017.
-It was developed by Carlton Cuse, Kerry Ehrin, and Anthony Cipriano, and is produced by Universal Television and American Genre for the cable network A&E.
+Bates Motel is an American psychological horror drama television series based on characters from the 1959 novel Psycho by Robert Bloch that aired on A&E from March 18, 2013, to April 24, 2017.
+It was developed by Carlton Cuse, Kerry Ehrin, and Anthony Cipriano.

-A "contemporary prequel" to Alfred Hitchcock's 1960 film Psycho (based on Robert Bloch's 1959 novel of the same name), it depicts the lives of Norman Bates (Freddie Highmore) and his mother Norma (Vera Farmiga) prior to the events portrayed in the film, albeit in a different fictional town (White Pine Bay, Oregon, as opposed to Fairvale, California) and in a modern-day setting.
-However, the final season loosely adapts the plot of Psycho.
+A "contemporary prequel" to Alfred Hitchcock's 1960 film Psycho, it depicts the lives of Norman Bates (Freddie Highmore) and his mother Norma (Vera Farmiga) prior to the events portrayed in the film, albeit in a different fictional town (White Pine Bay, Oregon, as opposed to Fairvale, California) and in a modern-day setting.
+However, the final season loosely adapts the plot of the novel Psycho.

-Max Thieriot and Olivia Cooke both starred as part of the main cast throughout the series' run.
+Max Thieriot and Olivia Cooke both starred as part of the main cast throughout the series's run.
 After recurring in the first season, Néstor Carbonell was added to the main cast from season two onward.
+Both Nicola Peltz and Kenny Johnson had main cast roles at different points throughout the series’s run.

 The series begins in Arizona with the death of Norma's husband, after which Norma purchases the Seafairer motel located in a coastal Oregon town so that she and Norman can start a new life.
 Subsequent seasons follow Norman as his mental illness becomes dangerous, and Norma as she struggles to protect her son, and those around him, from himself.
 The series was filmed outside Vancouver in Aldergrove, British Columbia, along with other locations within the Fraser Valley of British Columbia.

 A&E chose to skip a pilot of the series, opting to go straight-to-series by ordering a 10-episode first season.
 Bates Motel is the longest-running original scripted drama series in the channel's history.
-The series' lead actors, Vera Farmiga and Freddie Highmore, received particular praise for their performances in the series, with the former receiving a Primetime Emmy Award nomination and winning a Saturn Award for Best Actress on Television.
+The series's lead actors, Vera Farmiga and Freddie Highmore, received particular praise for their performances in the series, with the former receiving a Primetime Emmy Award nomination and winning a Saturn Award for Best Actress on Television.
 Bates Motel also won three People's Choice Awards for Favorite Cable TV Drama, and for Favorite Cable TV Actress (Farmiga) and Actor (Highmore).

 Series overview

 Season 1

 The first season follows Norma and Norman Bates as they buy a motel after Norman's father dies.
 On one of the first nights of the two owning the motel, the former owner breaks in and rapes Norma.
 Norman knocks the attacker out, and Norma stabs him to death.
 She decides it is best not to call the police and to cover up the murder.
 She and Norman dispose of the body.
-He complicates the cover-up by keeping a belt that belonged to the victim.
+Norman complicates the cover-up by keeping a belt that belonged to the victim.
 When the town sheriff and his deputy notice that a man has gone missing, Norma and Norman must keep them from digging too far.